-For generic treatments that require provider administration, and a price is known, the acquisition price is based on the price from the average sales price (ASP) drug pricing file that is updated quarterly.
+For generic and biosimilar treatments that require provider administration, and a price is known, the acquisition price is based on the price from the average sales price (ASP) drug pricing file that is updated quarterly.
 The price from this file is inclusive of the ASP and the associated mark-up.
 When modeling the price, remove the mark-up (typically calculated as the ASP+6%) and program the mark-up in a separate input.
 Then the model will track a drug price that is reflective of the ASP in one input and a separate input that is reflective of the mark-up.
 The two inputs when summed, equate to the value found in the ASP Drug Pricing File.
 For biosimilars, the mark-up is calculated at 6% of the original biologic and thus the price of the original biologic should be used when estimating the amount of the relative mark-up.
-No separate net price is estimated given the generic nature of the treatment.
 The ASP is used as the acquisition cost throughout all analyses and throughout the report.
-The treatment prices used throughout the report (e.g., unit cost, annual cost, lifetime treatment costs in the results, undiscounted treatment costs used in BIM, price on which percent discounts to reach health benefit price benchmarks [HBPBs] are needed) should not be inclusive of the mark-up.
-A footnote should be added to tables and clarifying text should be added to the report to clearly detail that the total costs include the mark-up but when the treatment cost is presented it is specific to the acquisition cost alone.
+The intervention acquisition cost used throughout the report (e.g., unit cost, annual cost, lifetime intervention acquisition costs in the results, undiscounted intervention acquisition costs used in BIM, price on which percent discounts to reach a health benefit price benchmark [HBPB] are needed) should not be inclusive of the mark-up.
+A footnote should be added to tables and clarifying text should be added to the report to clearly detail that the total costs include the mark-up but when the intervention acquisition cost is presented it is specific to the acquisition cost alone.

-For branded treatments that do not require provider administration and a price is known, the treatment acquisition list price should be equivalent to the average WAC across all applicable formulations.
+For branded treatments that do not require provider administration, and a price is known, the intervention acquisition WAC price should be equivalent to the median WAC across all applicable formulations.
 RED BOOK is the primary source for identifying these acquisition costs.
-A separate treatment acquisition net price should also be estimated.
+A separate intervention acquisition net price should also be estimated.
+This net price should be used in the base case and sensitivity analyses and the WAC price should be used when calculating the percent discount needed to reach each HBPB.
+In situations where a new product under review has a recently announced launch price and no information is provided by the manufacturer on discount from WAC, the WAC price should be used.

 To calculate the net price:

-- (1) Apply the average discount (over four quarters; obtained from SSR Health, LLC) to the list price to calculate the net price, or - (2) If SSR Health net prices are not available or not considered reliable, review the Federal Supply Schedule (FSS) and calculate a discount of the FSS price from the WAC price, or - (3) If neither SSR Health nor FSS have the treatment in their data, ask the manufacturer to provide the average discount or net price; if the discount or net price provided is a range, use the conservative end of the range, or

-- (4) If neither SSR Health nor the FSS have the treatment in their data, and the manufacturer does not provide a discount or net price, review SSR Health for a net price for treatments in the same class or treatments that are considered analogs, or - (5) If no estimate from manufacturers and no treatments in the same class or treatments are considered analogs, use the average discount for brand drugs from IMS cost trends reports.
+- (1) Apply the average discount (over four quarters; obtained from SSR Health, LLC or IPD Analytics Rebate Monitor) to the WAC price to calculate the net price, or - (2) If SSR Health net prices or rebate data from IPD Analytics are not available or not considered reliable, review the Federal Supply Schedule (FSS) and calculate a discount of the FSS price from the WAC price, or - (3) If neither SSR Health, IPD Analytics, nor FSS have the treatment in their data, ask the manufacturer to provide the average discount or net price; if the discount or net price provided is a range, use the conservative end of the range, or - (4) If neither SSR Health, IPD Analytics, nor the FSS have the treatment in their data, and the manufacturer does not provide a discount or net price, review SSR Health and IPD Analytics for a net price or an estimated discount, respectively, for treatments in the same class or treatments that are considered analogs, or - (5) If no estimate from manufacturers and no treatments in the same class or treatments are considered analogs, use the average discount for brand drugs from IQVIA global trends reports.